onthebusiness/harelang.org/content/tutorials/introduction.md

       as this often leads to security vulnerabilities or other undesirable behavior.
 We will go over better ways to deal with errors later on in the tutorial, but for now it's okay to use `!` to make the compiler happy.

+      Next, we'll dive a bit deeper with a slightly more complex example.
 - section: Hare basics
 - title: Functions & parameters
   sample: |